stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 - Stick to lower case!
 - Avoid spaces and special characters in object and variable names.

+I will probably break all of these rules in this set of slides.
 Types of things in R
 ========================================================
 R recognises a limited number of basic types of values: